-We identified differentially expressed genes between resistant and susceptible genotypes and are using these genes in our gene discovery efforts and fine mapping work.
-We are in the process of fine mapping two QTL on chromosome 6H bin7 and chromosome 2H bin8.
-Also, two novel QTL were detected that are associated with resistance to FHB.
-We developed transgenic barley overexpressing HvUGT13248 that exhibits resistance to DON.
-We introgressed the HvUGT13248 transgene into Rasmusson and will test these lines in the field in the summer of 2017.
-3. What opportunities for training and professional development has the project provided?
-A Ph.D. student and a Postdoctoral Research Associate have worked on this project.
-Both have well-developed projects that are progressing nicely and the Ph.D. student will graduate in 2017.
-Both have presented their work at the National Scab Forum and the postdoc presented his work at the International Barley Genetics Symposium.
-The postdoc and graduate student meet with me regularly, and participate in weekly lab meetings.
-(Form - FPR15) 4.
-How have the results been disseminated to communities of interest?
-We published a manuscript in BMC Genomics (Huang et al., 2016) describing our transcriptomic work on the two NILs.
-We have also presented our work in posters at the National Scab Forum and the International Barley Genetics Symposium.
-Project 2: Rapidly Identifying Scab Resistance Genes and Developing Scab Resistant Wheat.
+We presented our work in posters at the National Scab Forum, the International Barley Genetics Symposium and the 8th Canadian Workshop on Fusarium Head Blight.
+We also published a paper in BMC Genomics (Huang et al., 2016).

+Project 2: Characterizing Trichothecene Resistance and Developing Scab Resistant Wheat.

 1. What are the major goals and objectives of the project?

 Fusarium head blight (FHB, scab), a fungal disease of small grain crops caused by Fusarium graminearum, threatens to reduce wheat and barley to economically unviable crops in the United States.
 During infection the fungus produces trichothecene mycotoxins such as deoxynivalenol (DON) that have been shown to increase fungal virulence.
 To complement the current breeding efforts, a major goal of my laboratory is to develop and characterize transgenic wheat exhibiting trichothecene and FHB resistance.
 Previously, my laboratory developed transgenic wheat carrying a barley UDP-glucosyltransferase (HvUGT13248) and showed that these transgenics exhibit high levels of FHB resistance via conjugation of DON to DON-3-O-glucoside (D3G).
-There are three major objectives in the proposed work including: (1) develop elite wheat cultivars with FHB resistance; (2) characterize the accumulation of trichothecenes and trichothecene resistance genes.
+There are three major objectives in the proposed work including: (1) develop elite wheat cultivars with FHB resistance; (2) characterize the accumulation of trichothecenes and trichothecene-glucoside conjugates in transgenic wheat carrying HvUGT13248; and (3) test potential trichothecene resistance genes.

 2. What was accomplished under these goals?
+Address items 1-4) below for each goal or objective.